The 4 Phases of Retirement And the Journey Back to Ourselves

 I paid attention to what resonated and what didn’t.

 This phase wasn’t about doing more.
-It was about understanding myself more deeply.
+It was about understanding yourself more deeply.

 Teaching yoga at an orphanage in Jaipur, India.
 This was part of my exploration phase.